kishansairam9/yaroom/backend/README.md

   - Use `cd ~ && go get github.com/codegangsta/gin` to install gin
 - To run server on port x use --port flag
   - Current frontend uses websocket on port 8884
-  - `gin --port 8884` from backend directory
+  - `gin -i --port 8884` from backend directory